Your daily technology class with Professor Randy!!

 Motorola W260-4Hello everyone,

-I must admit that even though I’m a “tech geek”, the present day cell phone scenario is quite confusing to me.
-Personally I don’t even like to TALK on the phone, and my “dumb phone” of choice is the TracFone Motorola W260-4 (a basic bare bones $20 phone – no internet, no camera, no additional ringtones, no applications, etc.).
-But the phone is great for what it is intended to do: it makes great phone calls!!
+I must admit that even though I’m a “tech geek”, the present day mobile phone scenario can be quite confusing!
+Personally I don’t even like to TALK on the phone, and my “dumbphone” of choice is the TracFone Motorola W260-4 (a basic bare bones $20 phone – no internet, no camera, no additional ringtones, no applications, etc.).
+But the phone is great for what it is intended to do: it makes great phone calls and texts!!
 And in my part of the country I have great coverage (signal strength) from the TracFone network (also with TracFone there are no bills, no contracts, I buy only the airtime minutes that I actually need).
-No smart phone for me!!
+No smartphone for me!!

-So with all of the confusion out there (and since you may be in the market for a cell phone this Christmas), I thought that today I would give you a basic “primer part 1″ on cell phones and cell phone carriers.
+So with all of the confusion out there (and since you may be in the market for a smartphone this Christmas), I thought that today I would give you a basic “primer part 1” on mobile phones and mobile phone carriers.
 You’ll have to concentrate somewhat because as I said before – this is kind of confusing!
 Today I’ll just give you the facts and in my next post I’ll give you more facts plus my opinion.

 1) “Smart Phone”